 Department faculty are affiliated with a broad range of institutes and centers across the campus, including the Gaylord Nelson Institute for Environmental Studies, the Center for Integrated Agricultural Systems, the University Center for Cooperatives, the Renk Agribusiness Institute, Center for Community Economic Development, and the area studies programs.
 Each program has its own rich intellectual life of seminars and other activities.
 In addition, many programs are sources of graduate fellowships and research assistantships for the department's students.

 The department provides office space for its approximately 50 graduate students.
 Other facilities include the Halvorson–Ebling Computer Center, where students have access to the latest computer equipment and software packages.
 The Taylor–Hibbard Club, the department's graduate student organization, serves as a link between graduate students and faculty members, elects student representatives to department committees, and promotes academic and social activities for its members.

-Master's degree programs presume prior courses in intermediate-level microeconomic and macroeconomic theory, the equivalent of two semesters of calculus, and introductory statistics.
+The department's traditional master's degree programs presume prior courses in intermediate-level microeconomic and macroeconomic theory, the equivalent of two semesters of calculus, and introductory statistics.
 The 30-credit master of arts program emphasizes subject matter; the 30-credit master of science program emphasizes research and involves writing a thesis.
 The M.A. named option in Resource and Energy Demand Analysis (REDA) presumes prior courses in introductory economics and statistics.
 This 10-month professional program trains students for careers analyzing resource and energy conservation initiatives for consulting firms, utilities, regulators, and businesses promoting renewables.